r57zone/DSAdvance/README.md

 ✔️ Tilt driving and aiming support (gyroscope, no additional settings required);<br>
 ✔️ Easy switching between driving and aiming modes (maximum innovative motion gameplay);<br>
 ✔️ Windows control, volume adjustment, and screenshot creation using a gamepad;<br>
+✔️ Remapping Xbox controller buttons, different profiles;<br>
+✔️ Keyboard and mouse emulation for old games, as well as profiles;<br>
+✔️ Support for adaptive triggers for Sony DualSense in USB connection mode;<br>
+✔️ Various emulation modes for games with adaptive triggers;<br>
 ✔️ Battery level display on the light bar and player indicators (for Sony gamepads);<br>
-✔️ Various emulation modes for games with adaptive triggers;<br>
 ✔️ Turning off the light bar for full immersion in the dark;<br>
 ✔️ Support for two gamepads, the first with full functionality, and the second with simplified features (must be enabled in the config);<br>
 ✔️ Support for external modified racing pedals with any 16 buttons;<br>